CBT-Insomnia

 Cognitive behavioral therapy for insomnia (CBT-I) is considered the first line treatment for insomnia.
 Why is that?
 Research widely supports the effectiveness of CBT-I. Too, it has been determined that sleep medications are problematic and ineffective when used long term.

-CBT-I typically involves 6-8 weeks of weekly therapy sessions that promote cognitive and behavioral changes resulting in restorative sleep.
+CBT-I typically involves 6-8 weeks of weekly or bi-weekly therapy sessions that promote cognitive and behavioral changes resulting in regular, restorative sleep.
 In CBT-I we identify and target factors that interfere with getting to sleep and sleeping through the night.
 Predisposing, precipitating and perpetuating factors play a role in the development of insomnia.
-Perpetuating factors, such as coping strategies that may be briefly helpful, but long term are problematic, can lead to chronic insomnia.
-How does this happen?
-Repeated experiences of pairing the sleep environment (your bedroom) with wakefulness, frustration and anxiety can create conditioned arousal, thus leading to learned and chronic insomnia.
+CBT-I targets the perpetuating factors: sleep related behavior and thoughts that can lead to chronic insomnia.
+Repeated experiences of pairing the sleep environment (your bedroom) with wakefulness, frustration and anxiety can create conditioned arousal leading to chronic insomnia.
+It's not your fault, conditioned arousal occurs naturally, but it is reversible using stimulus control methods.

 You may be a good fit for CBT-I if:

-• your are willing to complete a daily sleep journal
+you are willing to complete a daily sleep journal for 1 week and up to 8 weeks

-• you are ready to do focused therapy work in session and between sessions to address anxiety and/or depression
+you are ready to do focused therapy work in session and between sessions to address sleep related thoughts

-• you have no history of bipolar disorder, seizures, or untreated hypersomnolence
+you have no history of untreated bipolar disorder, seizures, or untreated hypersomnolence

 Let's Work Together